szczyglis-dev/py-gpt/README.md

 - SimpleVectorStore
 ```

-You can configure selected vector store by providing config options like `api_key`, etc. in `Settings -> LlamaIndex` window.
+You can configure selected vector store by providing config options like `api_key`, etc. in `Settings -> Indexes / RAG -> Vector Store`.

 Arguments provided here (on list: `Vector Store (**kwargs)` in `Advanced settings` will be passed to selected vector store provider.
 You can check keyword arguments needed by selected provider on LlamaIndex API reference page: